Noxiuam/NoxLib/README.md

 1. There are tiers for bots, this is so it can have either everything at once, or limited features for those who only want a few things.
-2. This bot was made to be used only on one server, not multiple at a time.
+2. This library was made to be used only on one server, not multiple at a time.

 **Setting up the actual bot is very straight forward.**